cloudfoundry/cloud_controller_ng/spec/migrations/Readme.md

 ### Usage

 Here’s a guide on how to write a migration spec.
 The `migration` shared context uses the `migration_file` variable, containing the filename of the migration under review.
-This shared context also provides a `migration_to_test` variable to perform the specific migration.
+This shared context also provides a path to all migrations in `migrations_path` as well as the index of the current migration in `current_migration_index` variable to perform the specific migration.
 All other processes, including migrating one version before the test migration and fully migrating the table after the test has finished, are handled automatically.
+For testing the down part of a migration one can use `Sequel::Migrator.run(db, migrations_path, target: current_migration_index - 1, allow_missing_migration_files: true)`
 ```ruby
 require 'spec_helper'
 require 'migrations/helpers/migration_shared_context'